First things first, what is a joint credit card and how does it work?

 - Joint payments, such as rent and electricity bills, are easier to manage using one credit card account.

 - You can earn credit cards rewards faster with two cards earning points towards one account.
 If you get a joint credit card where both of your names are attached to the account, then you can also both redeem the rewards.

 - It is easier to get a clear picture of your overall financial situation as a couple, so each person knows how much they can afford to spend.

 - If one person’s credit rating is not amazing, but the other person’s credit rating is, it balances out in the application process.
 So, a joint credit card application is more likely to be approved than an individual application by a person with a poor credit rating.

 - It enables a couple to work together towards a common goal, such as paying off a debt, saving for a house deposit, etc.

-On the pros side, having a joint credit card makes it easier for couples to stick to their joint budget.
-When you can each see what the other person has spent, you have a clearer picture of your combined financial situation and how much money is left to pay for upcoming expenses.
+- When you can each see what the other person has spent, you have a clearer picture of your combined financial situation and how much money is left to pay for upcoming expenses.

 - A joint account can sometimes reduce the temptation to overspend, because each person knows their spending is no secret from their partner.